SebastianGau/text-summarizer-api/README.md

 ###  5.2. <a name='Challenge2'></a>Challenge 2

-*Invoke the API using PowerShell to summarize Kafkas 'Metamorphosis'!* (This has to do with understanding the logic of the language processing library, so if you are only interested in coding, leave it away).
+*Invoke the API using PowerShell to summarize Kafkas 'Metamorphosis'!*

 <details>
   <summary>Solution to Challenge 2</summary>